casper-network/docs-archive/theory/abstract-consensus.rst

 -  if :math:`ps` is empty then the result is :math:`C`
 -  otherwise - we apply the following algorithm:

-   1. take the collection of all honest validators in :math:`ps`
+   1. Take the collection of all honest validators in :math:`ps`.
-   2. restrict to collection of validators that created at least one message
+   2. Restrict to collection of validators that created at least one message.
-   3. for every validator - find its latest message with non-empty vote
+   3. For every validator - find its latest message with non-empty vote.
-   4. sum latest messages by weight - this end up with a mapping :math:`total–votes: C \to Int` - for every consensus value :math:`c` it returns the sum of weights of validators voting for :math:`c`
+   4. Sum latest messages by weight - this end up with a mapping :math:`total–votes: C \to Int` - for every consensus value :math:`c` it returns the sum of weights of validators voting for :math:`c`.
-   5. find all points :math:`c \in C` such that :math:`total–votes` has maximum value at :math:`c`
+   5. Find all points :math:`c \in C` such that :math:`total–votes` has maximum value at :math:`c`.
-   6. using total order on :math:`C`, from elements found in previous step pick maximum element :math:`cmax`
+   6. Using total order on :math:`C`, from elements found in previous step pick maximum element :math:`cmax`.
-   7. the result is one-element set :math:`{cmax}`
+   7. The result is one-element set :math:`{cmax}`.

 Finality
 --------